 This may seem like a very roundabout and slow process, but it will be incredibly worthwhile to do as many pets are exceedingly unwilling to let their owners cut their nails in a hassle-free way.

 If you don’t have time for this process or you are not achieving the success you’d hoped with it.
 Don’t fret!
-Troy’s Trims and Treats has been performing grooming services in New Jersey for many years, and we’d love to take care of your dog so that they look and feel their best!
+Troy’s Trims and Treats has been performing grooming services and cutting dog nails in New Jersey for many years, and we’d love to take care of your dog so that they look and feel their best!

 Contact us to book an appointment online or give us a call at (201)-817-5337!